Australia To Allow Psychedelics For Treatment-Resistant Mental Illness

 The TGA hasn’t yet approved any medications containing MDMA or psilocybin.
 Instead, it will permit authorized psychiatrists to access and supply “unapproved” medicine containing these substances to patients with treatment-resistant depression or PTSD under their care.

-To be approved to prescribe these drugs, psychiatrists be vetted by both a human research ethics committee and the TGA through Australia’s Authorised Prescriber Scheme.
+To be approved to prescribe these drugs, psychiatrists must be vetted by both a human research ethics committee and the TGA through Australia’s Authorised Prescriber Scheme.
 They’ll have to clinically justify the use of the substance and meet a range of yet unspecified criteria covering the selection and monitoring of patients, their own training, reporting, and safety measures.

 The psychiatrists will likely only be permitted to offer the substances as part of a program of psychotherapy, as that’s how they’ve been studied, Rhys Cohen, a consultant for cannabis firms, told Wired.